amaliaskilton/flibl/README.md

 You can check tier and type attributes in the Tier and Type menus.

 The [sample ELAN file](/example_eaf/YDN_202001_a_1.1_redacted.eaf) in this documentation can be used as a template for formatting your ELAN file.

+As of August, 2024, we are running into issues with non-ASCII characters and conversions across different platforms.
+We are actively working on this issue.

 ### What if you have the translations in time-aligned tiers?